Communal apartment

-Between two and seven families typically shared a communal apartment.
-Each family typically had only one room, which usually served as a living room, dining room, and bedroom for the entire family.
-All the residents of the building shared the use of the hallways, kitchen (commonly known as the "communal kitchen"), bathroom and (rarely) telephone.

-The communal apartment became the predominant form of housing in the Soviet Union for generations, and examples still exist in "the most fashionable central districts of large Russian cities".
-Most communal apartments were replaced after the death of Joseph Stalin with Khrushchyovkas in which each family had their own private apartment.
-This was then followed by Brezhnevkas which were built taller, had bigger apartments, and came with heretofore unavailable amenities such as elevators, interior bathrooms, garbage disposals and central heating systems.
-Today in Russia, Soviet style apartment blocks are still built and are termed "Novostroika", they are often painted colorfully and have all modern amenities.
+Communal apartments (коммунальная квартира, colloquial: kommunalka) are apartments in which several unrelated persons or families live in isolated living rooms and share common areas such a kitchen, shower, and toilet.
+When the Bolsheviks came to power in 1917 after the October Revolution, to cope with the housing shortage, they nationalised luxurious apartment blocks from rich people to make them available to the proletariat.

+The term communal apartments emerged specifically in the Soviet Union, kommunalkas became the predominant form of housing for generations.
+Communal apartments were supposed to be a temporary solution and were in fact phased out in many cities of the country.
+Due to the Second World War, large population influxes from the countryside and a lack of investment in new housing, kommunalkas still exist in some former Soviet cities, such as Saint Petersburg.

 History

-Rise

 The first communal apartments appeared in the early 18th century, when rental lodging was partitioned by the landlords into "corners", often walk-through tiny dwellings.
 From the mid-19th century the number of such apartments had drastically increased.
-Usually they consisted of 3 to 6 rooms.

-In the 20th century, the Soviet Union undertook “intensive industrialization and urbanization,” shifting from eighty percent of the population living in rural villages and towns at the time of the Revolution, to nearly the same percentage living in cities by the 1990s.
-People were driven from the countryside by poverty and collectivization, and pulled to the city by the industrialization of the economy.
+Usually they consisted of units with three to six rooms.
+In the 20th century, the Soviet Union undertook "intensive industrialization and urbanization", shifting from eighty percent of the population living in rural villages and towns at the time of the Revolution, to nearly the same percentage living in cities by the 1990s.
+People were driven from the countryside by poverty and harsh collectivization, and pulled to the city by the industrialization of the economy.
 This exodus put enormous pressure on existing urban housing accommodations.
 Communal apartments were one answer to the housing crisis, and many considered them a step up from the alternatives of housing communes, hostels, and barracks.

-Lenin conceived of the communal apartment, and drafted a plan to “expropriate and resettle private apartments” shortly after the October Revolution.
-His plan inspired many architects to begin communal housing projects, to create a “revolutionary topography.”
-The communal apartment was revolutionary by “uniting different social groups in one physical space.”
+Vladimir Lenin conceived the communal apartment and drafted a plan to "expropriate and resettle private apartments" shortly after the October Revolution.
+His plan inspired many architects to begin communal housing projects, to create a "revolutionary topography."
+The communal apartment was revolutionary by "uniting different social groups in one physical space."
 Furthermore, housing belonged to the government and families were allotted an extremely small number of square meters each.
+At these time a peculiar procedure was introduced called "compaction" ("Уплотнение"): housing norms were introduced, and if an apartment was "underpopulated", other people were assigned to live there.